pnp/blog/content/post/microsoft-365-pnp-community-december-2021-update.md

 custom connectors.
 As of July 2021, anyone can submit the connectors they built to Microsoft Power Platform so that they can be used by others as well.
 Previously, only API owners could publish their connectors.
-The Independent Publisher Connector Program\'s mission is to bring the best together: the best people, connecting great ideas to data, apps, and flows.
+The Independent Publisher Connector Program's mission is to bring the best together: the best people, connecting great ideas to data, apps, and flows.
 We want to make it easier for connector developers to collaborate on connectors.